swenyang/react-ultra-select/README.md

 - **Dynamic**

-	You can pass `N` groups of data to React Ultra Select.
-It will handle data automatically and divide into `N` columns respectively.
+	You can pass groups of data to React Ultra Select.
+It will handle data automatically and divide them into `N` columns respectively.

 	Also, you can customize the number visible rows and the height of each row, pass images or any React node as an selection other than a string.

 - **Extensible**

-	Emits 6 types of events for composing more powerful components.
+	Supports 6 types of events for composing more powerful components.
 For example, I write a [React Date Picker][2] based on this component.
-It's much more complicated.

-- **iOS like**

-	Totally iOS like, except the filters and the loop(haven't found a solution yet).

 ## How to use